-- 6.6 Record keeping Shipping Lines / Airlines / Appointed Handling Agents are required to retain relevant commercial records for a minimum of three years in order to allow for audit by Customs.
-These records will include;
+- 6.6 Record keeping Shipping Lines / Airlines / Appointed Handling Agents are required under Article 35 (5) of the Customs Law to retain the following records for six years beginning with the date of exportation of the goods for inspection by Customs.

 - Manifest records

 - Consignment notes, airway bills, or bill of lading, as applicable

 - Company invoices

 - Journals

 - Bank statements

 - Payment books

 - Ledger records

 - Delivery records

 - Charges

 - Customer accounts

 - Shipping charges

 - Licences

-- 6.7 Empty Containers / Trailers / Pallets Empty units leaving the Island must be reported on the manifest.
+- 6.7 Empty, Returned Containers / Trailers / Palettes Empty units leaving the Island must be reported on the manifest.
 However, provisions within the CAESAR system will enable their immediate release for export to be effected.

 - 6.8 Mail The requirement for groupage manifests is waived where mail is shipped as a composite load.
 Provisions within the CAESAR system will enable the immediate release of mail for export to be effected.

 - 6.9 Courier Documents Courier documents are required to be entered separately on the Manifest Report.
 The requirement for a groupage manifest is waived enabling the immediate release for export of these goods to be effected.

 - 6.10 Jersey fishing vessels Jersey registered fishing boats which also operate as shipping lines carrying goods for remuneration are required to be approved and must submit Manifest Reports for goods carried as freight.

+- 7. Control of The Movement of Exported Goods

+- 7.1 Designated ports or airports Goods may only be exported from a designated port or airport.

+- 7.2 Place of uploading for export within designated ports Exported goods must be uploaded:

+- i) Within a secure area at the port or airport into which the public does not have general access; or